The Law Association for Asia and the Pacific

 LAWASIA has been active in the area of human rights and protection of rule of law, principally as a reflection of the issues in its region that have concerned its member organisations and the broader legal community.

-Among other things, LAWASIA works to promulgate and support the United Nations Guiding Principles on Business and Human Rights and, in 2019, LAWASIA will host its inaugural Human Rights Conference in New Delhi, India, from 9-10 February.
+Among other things, LAWASIA works to promulgate and support the United Nations Guiding Principles on Business and Human Rights.

 Statements of concern about challenges to human rights and the rule of law are regularly considered and released by LAWASIA’s Executive Committee and Council.
 In addition, LAWASIA undertakes observer missions, fact-finding assignments and related projects where the presence of its delegates is beneficial.